louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 14 CLINICAL STUDIES

 Hydromorphone hydrochloride extended-release tablets were investigated in a double-blind, placebo-controlled, randomized withdrawal study in opioid tolerant patients with moderate-to-severe low back pain.
 Patients were considered opioid tolerant if they were currently on opioid therapy that was ≥ 60 mg/day of oral morphine equivalent for at least 2 months prior to screening.
 Patients entered an open-label conversion and titration phase with hydromorphone hydrochloride extended-release tablets, were converted to a starting dose that was approximately 75% of their total daily morphine equivalent dose, and were dosed once daily until adequate pain control was achieved while exhibiting tolerable side effects.
 Supplemental immediate-release hydromorphone tablets were allowed throughout the study.
 Patients who achieved a stable dose entered a 12-week, double-blind, placebo-controlled, randomized treatment phase.
 Mean daily dose at randomization was 37.8 mg/day (range of 12 mg/day to 64 mg/day).
 Fifty-eight (58) percent of patients were successfully titrated to a stable dose of hydromorphone hydrochloride extended-release tablets during the open-label conversion and titration phase.

 During the double-blind treatment phase, patients randomized to hydromorphone hydrochloride extended-release tablets continued with the stable dose achieved in the conversion and titration phase of the study.
 Patients randomized to placebo received, in a blinded manner, hydromorphone hydrochloride extended-release tablets and matching placebo in doses tapering from the stable dose achieved in conversion and titration.
 During the taper down period, patients were allowed immediate-release hydromorphone tablets as supplemental analgesia to minimize opioid withdrawal symptoms in placebo patients.
 After the taper period, the number of immediate-release hydromorphone tablets was limited to two tablets per day.
 Forty-nine (49) percent of patients treated with hydromorphone hydrochloride extended-release tablets and 33% of patients treated with placebo completed the 12-week treatment period.

 Hydromorphone hydrochloride extended-release tablets provided superior analgesia compared to placebo.
 There was a significant difference between the mean changes from Baseline to Week 12 or Final Visit in average weekly pain intensity Numeric Rating Scale (NRS) scores obtained from patient diaries between the two groups.
-The proportion of patients with various degrees of improvement from screening to Week 12 or Final Visit is shown in Figure 2 .
+The proportion of patients with various degrees of improvement from screening to Week 12 or Final Visit is shown in Figure 2.
 For this analysis, patients who discontinued treatment for any reason prior to Week 12 were assigned a value of zero improvement.

 ---

-### CDC clinical practice guideline for prescribing opioids (...) [^af48c402].
+### CDC clinical practice guideline for prescribing opioids… [^af48c402].
 CDC (2025).
 Medium credibility.

-6, 17, 41– 46).
-Partly because of these factors affecting access to a wide range of treatment modalities, for many years medications such as prescription opioids have been the mainstay to treat pain, despite very limited evidence to support their long-term benefits; most placebo-controlled trials have been <6 weeks in duration.
+6, 17, 41–46).
+Partly because of these factors affecting access to a wide range of treatment modalities, for many years medications such as prescription opioids have been the mainstay to treat pain, despite very limited evidence to support their long-term benefits; most placebo-controlled trials have been < 6 weeks in duration.
 Opioids can be essential medications for the management of pain; however, they carry considerable potential risk.
 A systematic review published in 2014 by the Agency for Healthcare Research and Quality found insufficient evidence to demonstrate long-term benefits of prescription opioid treatment for chronic pain, and long-term prescription opioid use was found to be associated with increased risk for overdose and opioid misuse, among other risks.
 Some risks, such as overdose, were dose dependent.

 In 2014, on the basis of accumulating evidence of potential risks to patients, the Food and Drug Administration required new safety labeling changes for extended-release and long-acting opioids.
-Approximately half of all states have passed legislation limiting initial opioid prescriptions for acute pain to a ≤7-day supply, and many insurers, pharmacy benefit managers, and pharmacies have enacted similar policies.
+Approximately half of all states have passed legislation limiting initial opioid prescriptions for acute pain to a ≤ 7-day supply, and many insurers, pharmacy benefit managers, and pharmacies have enacted similar policies.
 At least 17 states have passed laws requiring or recommending the coprescription of naloxone in the presence of overdose risk factors, such as high dosages of opioids or concomitant opioid pain medications and benzodiazepines.
 The durations used to define acute, subacute, and chronic pain might imply more specificity than is found in real-life patient experience, when pain often gradually transitions from acute to chronic.

 These time-bound definitions are not meant to be absolute but rather to be approximate guides to facilitate the consideration and practical use of the recommendations by clinicians and patients.
 The AHRQ review of opioids for chronic pain updated and expanded the evidence for the 2016 CDC review; studies were included on short-term, intermediate-term and long-term outcomes of therapy involving opioids, effects of opioid plus nonopioid combination therapy, effects of tramadol, effects of naloxone coprescription, risks of coprescribed benzodiazepines, risks of coprescribed gabapentinoids, and effects of concurrent use of cannabis.